ADGEfficiency/energy-py-linear/docs/docs/how-to/complex-terms.md

 --8<-- "energypylinear/objectives.py:complex-terms"
 ```

-Currently the library includes four function terms, which allow adding minimum or maximum constraints on collections of linear program variables and floats:
+Currently the library includes four complex terms, which allow adding minimum or maximum constraints on collections of linear program variables and floats:

 | Function             | Number of Linear Variables | Number of Floats | Number of Objective Function Terms |
 |----------------------|----------------------------|------------------|------------------------------------|